-    The ACSS will see students studying in a variety of disciplines step into the roles of Australian politicians, ambassadors, advisors, strategists, journalists, public servants, and defence officials.
-In teams, students will coordinate an all of government response to an unfolding situation that threatens Australia’s national interests.
+ACSS 2020’s crisis simulations saw students studying in a variety of disciplines step into the roles of Australian politicians, ambassadors, advisors, strategists, journalists, public servants, and defence officials.
+In teams, students coordinated an all of government response to unfolding situations that threaten Australia’s national interests.

-Students can expect to field calls from the media, handle online chatter, update the Australian public, deal with concerned stakeholders and undertake media interviews.
-Participants will need to utilise the full extent of Australia’s diplomatic, military and intelligence capabilities to realise our national interests in each of the scenarios.
-The actions of allies, adversaries and international organisations will either help or hinder their actions as the crises unfold.
+Students were expected to field calls from the media, handle online chatter, update the Australian public, deal with concerned stakeholders and undertake media interviews.
+Participants needed to utilise the full extent of Australia’s diplomatic, military and intelligence capabilities to realise our national interests in each of the scenarios.
+The actions of allies, adversaries and international organisations both helped and hindered their actions as the crises unfolded.

-The simulations will be enabled by Conducttr’s professional-grade crisis simulation software used by used by NATO, the UK Foreign Office and the UK Ministry of Defence.
-The software will emulate all facets of modern communication, including instant messaging, social media and live television, creating the urgency and uncertainty of a real-life crisis.
+The simulations were enabled by Conducttr’s professional-grade crisis simulation software used by used by NATO, the UK Foreign Office and the UK Ministry of Defence.
+The software emulated all facets of modern communication, including instant messaging, social media and live television, creating the urgency and uncertainty of a real-life crisis.

-During the simulations, each team will be mentored by either a national security expert, recent graduate or a young professional working in national security.
-Our mentors will provide teams with strategic advice and insights that will strengthen participants’ knowledge of geopolitics, Australian defence policy and domestic national security law.
-Additionally, our mentors will endeavor to provide students with a deeper understanding of the opportunities available to build a career within the national security community.
+During the simulations, each team was mentored by a national security expert, recent graduate or a young professional working in national security.
+Our mentors provided teams with strategic advice and insights that will strengthen participants’ knowledge of geopolitics, Australian defence policy and domestic national security law.
+Additionally, our mentors provided students with a deeper understanding of the opportunities available to build a career within the national security community.

-The three crisis simulations will be focused on the challenges and threats Australian leaders will have to confront in the coming decades.
-By the end of the Summit, students will walk away with a clearer understanding about Australia’s national interests and its strategic policy objectives.
+The three crisis simulations were focused on the challenges and threats Australian leaders will have to confront in the coming decades.
+After the Summit, students walked away with a clearer understanding about Australia’s national interests and its strategic policy objectives.